singh1114/best/_posts/2019-05-03-basic-introduction-to-node.js-async-await.md

 ![Image by HTML and javaScript code by Ilya Pavlov from unsplash](https://images.unsplash.com/photo-1461749280684-dccba630e2f6?ixlib=rb-1.2.1&amp;ixid=eyJhcHBfaWQiOjEyMDd9&amp;auto=format&amp;fit=crop&amp;w=800&amp;q=60 "Image by HTML and javaScript code by Ilya Pavlov from unsplash")

+> Have you encountered a situation while writing JS code when you say, Why is the output of line 90 coming before the output of line 30.

+Welcome back to yet another blog post.
+Today we are going to dive into one of the most talked subjects in the case of Node.js i.e. Async-Await.

+Being a python( mostly synchronous) programmer, my understanding of the asynchronous world was quite limited.
+Until I was forced to write things in Node.js and I won't lie, I didn't like it in the beginning.
+But after spending quite some time with it, I can say that it is making sense now.

+Before diving right into the topic, we have to know about some of the history involved.
+Callbacks were the first things that were described as the life saviors a few years ago.
+But soon, people started feeling like the code was becoming too complex.
+Promises were the next big thing.
+But, it's hard to understand and make sense of some of the stuff involved.
+Also, the learning curve of Promises is quite steep.

 ## Concurrency

 Concurrency is something when we want to run a few things in parallel i.e. running a few tasks in the CPU at same instance as of other tasks.